Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ## Chapter 5: System Traps … and Opportunities

 - Being less surprised by complex systems is a matter of learning to expect, appreciate, and use the world’s complexity.
-- Archetypes: system structures that produce common patterns of problematic behavior.
+- *Archetypes*: system structures that produce common patterns of problematic behavior.
 - E.g. Addiction, escalation, drift to low performance.
 - System traps can be escaped by recognizing and avoiding them in advance or by altering their structure.
 - System traps are opportunities for improvement.

-**Policy Resistance**
+### Policy Resistance

 - Fixes that fail to achieve their goal.
 - E.g. The war on drugs, job creation policies, healthcare cost reduction policies.